 The Reasons United States Records A High Number Of Covid-19 Victims, Part 1

-The recorded cases in the US are far above those of the world’s two most populous nations.
-The US has, as of date, hit a landmark 3 million cases while China and India have about 700.000 and 83.000 cases respectively.
+The recorded cases in the US are far above those of the world’s two most populous nations at the time of this writing.
+The US has, as of late, hit a landmark 3 million cases while China and India have about 700.000 and 83.000 cases respectively.
 Of Course, the numbers could increase as more testing is carried out.
-So our figures here can change by the time you are reading this article.
+So our figures here can change by the time you finish reading this article.

 Perhaps the painful question one could ask is why is the United States recording a higher mortality rate than these two countries combined?
 There could be more cases but fewer deaths.
 But what we have in the US is mind-boggling.
 The US has over 130.000 deaths recorded today while China has about 4.600 and India, 19.700 deaths.
 The US’s case is quite disturbing.
 Why are there so many deaths in a country seen as the most powerful in the world?
 Is there something that they are not getting right?
-This is the nub of our post today, to bring to you the reasons the US recorded a high number of covid-19 victims.
+The nub of our post today is to bring to you the reasons the US recorded a high number of covid-19 victims.